atbcb/ICTTestingBaseline/docs/01Keyboard.md

 Components that receive keyboard focus.

 ### Test Instructions
 1. Check that focus can be moved away from the component.
-There must be NO “TRAP” that disrupts keyboard navigation.
+There must be NO “TRAP” that disrupts keyboard navigation.[SC 2.1.2, Conformance Requirement 5]
     1. If a keyboard trap is found, inspect any help (contextual help, or application help) and documentation for notification of available alternate keyboard commands (e.g., non-standard keyboard controls, access keys, hotkeys).
     2. If nonstandard keyboard commands are required to navigate away from a component or set of components, check that the commands work.